Gaspar Henaine: Later career

 Capulina made a total of 84 movies, 58 of them after separating from Viruta.
 He also has recorded 12 music albums.
 One of his most famous films was Santo contra Capulina (1969), where he co-starred with Mexican wrestling legend El Santo.

 Most of the films where he starred shared the same theme, to generate an adventure based on Capulina getting in trouble due to a specific issue, added with his position as an incompetent and foolish person.
 For example, in El mundo de los aviones (1969), Capulina is a pilot that always fails to land his plane correctly, hitting some wall and encrusting a partner in the process.
 He is involved in an international fraud and he teams with his airline partners to prevent the robbery, not without several funny problems.

 He went from being the same character in different situations and who confronts different kind of enemies like robbers, gangs, spies, and also vampires, monsters, and mummies, with the aid of adventurers, wrestlers (like El Santo) or unexpected powers.

 The character of Capulina gained huge popularity and a very successful comic book series -with stories by comic artist Oscar González Guerrero and art by his son Oscar Gonzalez Loyo- was published in the seventies and early eighties.

 Capulina's last film was Mi compadre Capulina (1989).
 He also made a television series, Las aventuras de Capulina (1989), where he struggled in different adventures with the help of wrestler Tinieblas and sidekick Alushe.

 His telenovela debut in El diario de Daniela (1996) was also his last appearance.

 Capulina was also a theatrical actor and stand-up comedian.
 He toured with his act until 1997, when he retired, claiming that he was feeling too old to go on.

 Death

-Henaine died of complications with pneumonia and a gastric ulcer on 30 September 2011.
+Capulina died of complications with pneumonia and a gastric ulcer on 30 September 2011.